One of the things that we wanted to do for this release was to split out the Windows Filtering Platform (WFP) from the Windows Security log connector.

 Okay, okay, how about the super simple version?
 In order to implement FIPS 200 with NIST 800-53, you have to first do the risk categorization in FIPS 199.
 Whew!

-We'll leave the whole exercise of assigning risk up to you, since it'll be different for each environment.
-Once you've done that, as you walk through the 800-53 requirements, you'll see different controls that need to be applied at different levels.
-Generally, you'll have to comply with the "document" and "policy" controls across all risk levels, but some of the finer controls may not need to be applied to all risk levels.
+We’ll leave the whole exercise of assigning risk up to you, since it’ll be different for each environment.
+Once you’ve done that, as you walk through the 800-53 requirements, you’ll see different controls needing to be applied at different levels.
+Generally, you’ll have to comply with the “document” and “policy” controls across all risk levels, but some of the finer controls may not need to be applied to all risk levels.

 I’ll walk through each control and identify relevant products for each category as I go, so you don’t have to memorize them all just yet.

 Before we dig into implementing key controls (Step 3), as a part of assessing and monitoring controls (Step 4 and Step 6), here is out-of-the-box content designed to help in SEM, ARM and NCM:

 There are hundreds of out-of-the-box reports, many of which are categorized for FISMA specifically.
 These reports help address the Assess/Monitor by looking for exceptions to controls, unexpected changes or activity, or attempts to bypass controls.
 In the SEM Reports Console, navigate to Configure > Manage Categories, select FISMA, then click OK.
 To see the list, go to View > Industry Reports.

 In addition, SEM includes dozens of correlation rules categorized for different compliance initiatives.
 From the SEM Console, navigate to Rules, and Create Rule from Template.
 I’d recommend starting with General Best Practice, but as we go through the actual controls you should find relevant correlation rules where real-time notifications are useful.